Help us improve your experience.

 In this example, we will continue with the definition of the High_Risk_Users use case, with the goal of identifying any unusual activity which might suggest an endpoint has been compromised.

-1. Create a policy that detects the usage of The Onion Router (TOR), Peer-to-Peer (P2P), and Anonymizers / Proxies and add the source IP address of these to the High_Risk_Users feed.
+1. Create a policy that detects the usage of The Onion Router (TOR), Peer-to-Peer (P2P), and Anonymizers / Proxies and add the their source IP addresses to the High_Risk_Users feed.

-2. Create a second policy that looks for communication with known malicious sites and malware Command-and-Control (C2) infrastructure as well as newly registered domains and adds it to High_Risk_Users feed.
+2. Create a second policy that looks for communication with known malicious sites and malware Command-and-Control (C&C) infrastructure as well as newly registered domains and adds it to High_Risk_Users feed.

 3. Create an IDP policy that identifies unusual scanning activity and brute-force attempts.